GrinonBarrett/Taksidos/Placeholder Creature.md

 **-** Does not produce warmth.
 **-** Does not have Hitpoints.
 Instead, it has points of undeath which must be exhausted before it is destroyed.
 Anytime an attack against this creature is successful, the creature loses a number of these points equal to the attack's total.
 Once the total is reduced to 0 or below, it is destroyed.
 A long rest restores half of the missing points of undeath.
 A full rest restores half again as many points of undeath as the long rest.

-**Thirst and Hunger**: .
+**Thirst and Hunger**: The hungering dry must feed to continue to exist.
+They need only half as much food as a manfolk would need.
+It cannot die from starving, but can become petrified.
+It will die of thurst.

 -----

-***Creating a Lurching Departed***: It is possible for one to use the Animate spell to create a lurching departed from a corpse, regardless of its condition, if it is cast as a 2nd tier or greater.
-On a critical success, the lurching dead will not be aggressive to its creator and can even be dissuaded from attacking something by its creator or given a direction to move in, but this only lasts for either 1d4-1 hours per point of success.
+***Creating a Hungering Dry***: It is possible for one to use the Animate spell to create a hungering dry from a corpse, regardless of its condition, if it is cast as a 2nd tier or greater so long as it is in contact with an amount of salt equal to at least one-tenth of its body weight.
+On a critical success, the hungering dry will not be aggressive to its creator and can even be dissuaded from attacking something by its creator or given a direction to move in, but this only lasts for either 1d4-1 hours per point of success.
 On a critical failure, the corpse is animated- but seeks the destruction of the one that created it.
 It instinctively knows if a creature it perceives is its creator.
-It is fully animate 1d6+4 rounds after the spell completes.
+It is fully animate 1d8+2 rounds after the spell completes.